Customize advanced system settings

 SOAP Web Service API

-Much of the Deep Security Manager's functionality can be controlled via SOAP-invoked Web services.
+Enable or disable the legacy SOAP API Web services.
 The WSDL (Web Services Description Language) can be found at the URL displayed in the panel on the page.
-For assistance with Deep Security Manager's Web services API contact your support provider.
+For more information about APIs, see Use the Deep Security API to automate tasks.

 Status Monitoring API

-The REST Status Monitoring API lets you query the Deep Security Manager (including individual Manager Nodes) for status information such as CPU and memory usage, number of queued jobs, total and Tenant-specific database size.
-For assistance with Deep Security Manager's REST Status Monitoring API contact your support provider.
+Enable or disable the Status Monitoring API of the legacy REST API.
+This API lets you query the Deep Security Manager (including individual Manager Nodes) for status information such as CPU and memory usage, number of queued jobs, total and Tenant-specific database size.
+For more information about APIs, see Use the Deep Security API to automate tasks.

 Export file character encoding: The character encoding used when you export data files from the Deep Security Manager.
 The encoding must support characters in your chosen language.